fabienbaron/OITOOLS.jl/docs/src/index.md

-# Home
+# OITOOLS framework

-This is the documentation for OITOOLS, a Julia package for optical interferometry.
+This is the documentation for **OITOOLS**, a [Julia](http://julialang.org/) package for optical interferometry.
 The sources are [here](https://github.com/fabienbaron/OITOOLS.jl).

+!!! warning

+OITOOLS is in heavy development.

 ## Contents

 ```@contents
-Pages = ["install.md", "introduction.md", "examples.md"]
+Pages = ["install.md", "examples.md"]
 ```

 ## Index